 Symptoms Of Stress In Students

 Stress has a lot of possible symptoms.
-We have listed some of the most common stress symptoms below:
+Listed below are some of the most common stress symptoms:

 • Feeling agitated, anxious, short-tempered, or depressed